top of page

 13471.jpg

 There is no denying the pervasive influence of music in our modern culture.
 Music is so integral to our lifestyle that it follows us everywhere.
 At the gas station, supermarket, or at our next door neighbors, we are never too far from a crooning radio or loudspeaker.
 But why is music so prevalent?
 And why does it seem to occupy every niche and corner of our world?
 Perhaps it's because music produces that special atmosphere and arouses our emotions unlike anything else.
-Indeed, for many, music is like an intoxicating drug that can be extremely harmful.
-So it's fair to say that not all music is created equal.
-But if that's the case then the issue of music is no longer merely neutral; it's a moral one.
-And therefore the Christian must begin to ask the following questions: What does the Bible teach in respect to music?
-And does God care about the tunes or songs we listen to?
+Indeed, music is a powerful force with the potential to both uplift and inspire or be addictive and harmful.
+As such, the Christian must begin to ask the following questions: What does the Bible teach in respect to music?
+Does the style and composition matter if the lyrics are wholesome?
+Does God even care about our choice of music, or is this subject completely irrelevant, as some Christians claim?
 These are the questions we will attempt to address in the following sections.

-The Scriptures teach that all music is spiritual with underlying principles of good and evil.
+The Scriptures teach that all music is spiritual with undertones of good and evil.
 We can be certain of this fact by studying the history of Lucifer.
 As one of the highest ranking angels prior to his “fall”, Lucifer was created with the ability to produce music.
-We cannot find this description in connection with any of the other angels.
+We cannot find this description in connection with any other angel.
 Notice:

 "Thou hast been in Eden the garden of God…the workmanship of thy tabrets and of thy pipes was prepared in thee in the day that thou wast created.
 Thou art the anointed cherub that covereth; and I have set thee so: thou wast upon the holy mountain of God; thou hast walked up and down in the midst of the stones of fire.
 Thou wast perfect in thy ways from the day that thou wast created, till iniquity was found in thee" (Ez.
 28:13-15).